AndrewT51/curveCssText/README.md

 When you call the function a ```div``` will be returned with the attribute ```id="curvy"``` Also each separate character will have a ```char-id``` that corresponds to its position in the string.

+Go to http://www.andrewtriggfsd.com/curveTextDemoApp/ where there is an app that will generate the argument for the curveText function call.